MatisAgr/Easy-SelfBot-Discord-IA/README.md

 node start.js
 ```

 The bot will connect to your Discord account and start listening for messages.
-It will respond to messages where it's mentioned.
+It will respond to messages where it's mentioned and automatically track channel conversations for context.

+**Key behaviors:**
+- Responds only when explicitly mentioned (@) or replied to
+- Tracks all channel messages in real-time for context (optional)
+- Maintains separate memory per channel
+- Automatically manages memory limits to prevent overflow
+- Resets inactive channel memories after 5 minutes

 ## Dependencies